whohensee/SeeChange/docs/setup.rst

 - A "local file store" for data; below we'll call this ``data_root``.
 This should be on a fast disk, and should have a lot of space.
 E.g., in NERSC, this should be somewhere under your scratch space.
 - A temporary directory; below will call this ``data_temp``.
 This is where temporary files are written (and, currently, not cleaned up often enough).
 If no code is running and you find files here, it's safe to delete them.
 To be safe, this directory should have at least a few hundred GB of space availble.

-Optionally, if you aren't using the docker image with the code included, you may also need to set up an install directory; see [Installing the code](#installing-code) below.
+Optionally, if you aren't using the docker image with the code included, you may also need to set up an install directory; see :ref:`installing-code` below.

 If you're setting up a whole new installation of SeeChange, there are additional directories and servers you will need; see (TODO reference).